ujjwalm29/movie-search/level_6_1_faiss_IVFOPQ/README.md

 Now, let's move on to IVFOPQ

-## IVFOPQ in faiss
+## IVFPQ in faiss

-In IVFOPQ, we will first create an IVF.
-Then, we will apply OPQ to our data.
+In IVFPQ, we will first create an IVF.
+Then, we will apply PQ to our data.
 This should make our queries faster.

-Let's try to create OPQ indexes using faiss.

 Code :
 ```
-def get_IVFOPQ_index(df, m=8, nlist=100, bits=8):
+def get_IVFPQ_index(df, m=8, nlist=100, bits=8):
     embedding_dim = len(df.iloc[0]['embeddings'])

     start_time = time.time()